zwhitchcox/cruster/README.md

 The two main technologies to understand are qemu and chroot.

+If you really get stuck, there's always `vagrant destroy`.
+I have done that many, many times.

 #### Using Ubuntu

 Alternatively you can manually install using the [ubuntu server image](/ubuntu-64), although I don't recommend it if you're wanting to automate disk image creation, because I could not get `apt` to install the packages in the chroot.